In part 1 I discussed the vaccine preventable bacterial diseases . Here we’ll look at viral infections.

 Another set of cousins, Varicella Zoster (VZ) virus causes two different infections and thus has two vaccines.
 The original infection is varicella or chickenpox, formerly a common childhood illness but not seen often now due to the vaccine.
 When it reactivates, usually years later in adulthood, it is known as zoster or shingles.

 There are also several vaccines usually reserved for travel to specific areas of the world, occupational exposure, military service or other special circumstances.
-These include vaccines for rabies, anthrax, typhoid, cholera, yellow fever and smallpox.
+These include vaccines for anthrax, typhoid, cholera, (bacteria) and yellow fever, smallpox,and rabies (viruses).

 One of the most serious is malaria, caused by a parasite transmitted by infected mosquitos.
 Malaria is rarely a risk in northern or extreme southern areas of the world, but for the tropics, especially sub-Saharan Africa it is a major health problem.